 The famous Somosomo Strait in the north, accessed from Taveuni, is the place of big pelagics and where incredibly colourful soft corals dominate the view.
 It is home to the highly rated sites of Rainbow Reef and the Great White Wall.
 This area can be dived both from holiday resorts or by liveaboard safari.

 The nutrient-fed channel of Bligh Water and surrounding picturesque islands of Koro, Wakaya and Namena in the Koro Sea is Fiji's best claim as a world class dive destination and is a prime adventure cruising ground for liveaboards.

 Kadavu Island offers the real Fijian experience topside, and healthy, colourful reefs below the surface where those who want to get away from it all, without compromising the quality of diving, will be richly rewarded.
-Easily the best diving in southern Fiji, you can explore the rugged untamed reefs of Kadavu's Great Astrolabe Reef where mantas play over vast fields of pristine hard corals.
+Easily the best diving destination in southern Fiji, you can explore the rugged untamed reefs of Kadavu's Great Astrolabe Reef where mantas play over vast fields of pristine hard corals.

 The world renowned Beqa Lagoon offers some pretty handy resort diving, close to Fiji's main island.
 The Lagoon has bommies and pinnacles, and a good variety of marine life, which will be popular with less experienced divers and those with little time on their hands.

-So if you want big fish action, macro-delights, pristine coral or adventurous liveaboards, Fiji promises it all, and there is always a warm Fijian welcome waiting for you.
+So if you want big fish action, macro-delights, pristine coral or adventurous liveaboards, Fiji promises it all, and there is always a warm Fijian welcome waiting for you:

-Although you can dive from resorts here all year round, the best diving in Fiji is from April to October.
+Although you can dive here all year round, the best diving in Fiji is from April to October.
 November to January tend to see the most rainfall, with the rainy season officially extending into March.
 Prime visibility is during the winter months of July to September when the surface can be a little choppy and potentially as cool as 22°C. During the November to April summer months the water temperature can reach a balmy 30°C.